anikaneuschulz/MTglob_pipeline/README.md

 --sample=<sample name from demultiplexing>
 --localcores=<20 to 40>
 ```

+Mapping with STARsolo also works, make sure to add gene identifiers using e.g. Rsubread if your run of STAR does not produce them.
+Supported tags are GN/GX (cellranger-style) or XT (Script in 5.1 only).
+Adding the MD tag can be skipped if the STARsolo run already added it.

+STAR-mapped bulk data with MD tag present can be processed using Steps 4 & 6 for a bulk mutation rate.
+Bulk mutation rates per gene can be calculated using the scripts in ```mutations_per_gene/*``` based on the format of your gene tag (GN and XT are currently supported).
+A SNP-aware version (see 5.1 for requirements) is located in ```SNP-filtering/mutation_eff_per_gene_v4_XT-tag_MTglob_SNPs_v4.py``` for XT-tags only.

 **2. extract actual cells** (as detected by cellranger) if desired.
 Can be skipped if cellranger is not to be trusted on your data